Funding Participation USD (FpUSD): Receipt-Based Distribution

 • Exact Accounting: No rounding errors or precision loss in calculations

 The receipt-based distribution system enables Bondi to support large-scale funding rounds.
-For information on funding success and failure scenarios, see the Primary Market section.
+For information on funding success and failure scenarios, see the Issuance (Primary Market) section.